HL7/davinci-pdex-formulary/input/pagecontent/change_notes.md

     <li>
       <a href="https://jira.hl7.org/browse/FHIR-31683">FHIR-31683</a>:
       <p>
-        We changed List.code to be set to the code DRUGPOL and changed the cardinality to 1..1 in the <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/StructureDefinition-usdf-CoveragePlan.html#profile">Formulary Coverage Plan</a>.
-Additionally, in <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/queries.html#find-coverageplan-by-its-planid">Anticipated Client Queries</a> the queries that reference list now reference the DRUGPOL code.
+        We changed List.code to be set to the code <code>DRUGPOL</code> and changed the cardinality to 1..1 in the <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/StructureDefinition-usdf-CoveragePlan.html#profile">Formulary Coverage Plan</a>.
+Additionally, in <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/queries.html#find-coverageplan-by-its-planid">Anticipated Client Queries</a> the queries that reference list now reference the <code>DRUGPOL</code> code.
       </p>
     </li>
      <li>